Blog

 When the Texas heat is in full swing, you rely on your air conditioner to be your home’s hero.
 But sometimes, it’s hard to know if your system is truly keeping up or just getting by.
 Before a small issue turns into a major headache, you can run a few simple checks to see if your AC is performing as it should.
 These quick tests don't require any special tools and can give you peace of mind or an early warning that it’s time to call for backup.
 Think of it as a mini-physical for your cooling system, helping you catch problems before they lead to a sweltering afternoon with no relief.

-Test the Temperature from Your Vents
+Feel the Air Coming from Your Vents

 One of the most straightforward ways to check your AC's health is to measure the temperature of the air it's putting out.
 Turn your thermostat to cool and let the system run for about 15 minutes to get it going.
 Then, hold a simple kitchen thermometer up to one of the vents.
 The air coming out should be about 15 to 20 degrees cooler than the air going into your return vent (the large one that pulls air in).
 If the temperature difference is less than 15 degrees, your AC might be low on refrigerant or have another issue that’s keeping it from cooling effectively.